eguldali/AppodealTask_UndoMech/README.md

 **Architecture**
 - `CardView` currently handles display, drag gesture, group assembly, raycasting, and animation — this violates SRP.
 I would extract a `CardDragHandler` component to isolate input from display
 - `CardSpriteRegistry` is directly serialized on the `CardView` prefab.
-In production it would be loaded via Addressables at runtime and released when no longer needed — the infrastructure (Addressables package, asset groups) is already in the project
+In production it would be loaded via Addressables at runtime and released when no longer needed.
+Addressables integration was scoped during the architecture phase but excluded to keep the prototype minimal — the package and asset groups remain in the project as groundwork for a future build

 **Gameplay**
 - Proper Klondike rules — red/black alternation, descending rank validation